Canop/ddoc/website/src/index.md

 * Clean URL paths, no history shenanigans, obvious links
 * Generated HTML is easy to style with CSS
 * All internal links are relative, ddoc doesn't need to know the base url of the site
+* Integrated search function - but you can replace it with your own

 ## Why NOT use ddoc